ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 Implement LCD Task - This task was just started.
 The implementation would have problem, I should

-Implement Queue Button - This task was not and need to be done.
-The implementation was straightforward, and it should completed within the estimated time frame.

-Implement Semaphore Button - This task was not and need to be done.
-The implementation was straightforward, and it should completed within the estimated time frame.

-Implement Semaphore CapSense - This task was not and need to be done.
-The implementation was relatively simple, and it should completed within the estimated time frame.

-Physics model.
-[Platform] - This task was not completed .
-The implementation of the physics model for the platform was more challenging than anticipated, and it may took longer than estimated.
-In hindsight, it would have been helpful to have a menu system in place to make it easier to test the physics model with different inputs.

-### Ongoing work items (Week2 updated):

 Implement Task Physics - This task is currently in progress.
 The implementation of this task involves updating the platform's position and velocity, updating the satchel charge's path, and determining when the game is won or lost.
 The implementation of the physics calculations is taking longer than expected, and additional testing and debugging will be required.

 Implement Task Display - This task is currently in progress.
 The implementation of this task involves processing information necessary to update the LCD and updating the LED controls.
 The implementation is expected to take approximately 4 hours.

 Implement Queue Physics - This task is currently in progress.
 The implementation of this task involves queuing up updates to the platform's position and velocity, the satchel charge's path, and other game parameters.
 The implementation is expected to take approximately 2 hours.

-Implement LCD display update in Task Display - This task is currently in progress.
-The implementation of this task involves updating the LCD with the current game state.
-The implementation is expected to take approximately 3 hours.

-Implement LED brightness update in Task Display - This task is currently in progress.
-The implementation of this task involves updating the brightness of the LED to show the current force magnitude.
-The implementation is expected to take approximately 1 hour.

-Implement boundary condition handling in Task Physics - This task is not yet complete.
-The implementation of this task involves handling boundary conditions such as the platform going out of bounds or the satchel charge being thrown with an invalid velocity.
-The implementation is expected to take approximately 6 hours.

-Implement satchel charge throwing logic - This task is not yet complete.
-The implementation of this task involves generating a random position for the satchel charge to land and calculating the velocity required to reach that position.
-The implementation is expected to take approximately 5 hours.

-Test and debug entire system - This task is not yet complete

 ### Works that is done:

 Design data structures - This task was done.
 The data structures were designed based on the project requirements, and the implementation was straightforward.

-(Week 2)Finishing the base function framework - and should have the all the post pend in place, however, the function is not complet, there still have work need to do, but we have great start
+Finishing the base function framework - and should have the all the post pend in place, however, the function is not complet, there still have work need to do, but we have great start